Rajma Masala

 27 Aug

-What takes time to cook is not necessarily complex.
-That statement is so true of rajma masala.
-To the uninitiated, this dish might give the impression that sophisticated culinary jugglery went into creating it.
+What takes time to cook is not necessarily complex – that statement is so true of rajma masala (kidney bean curry).
+To the uninitiated, rajma masala might look like the result of sophisticated culinary jugglery.
 In truth this is one of the simpler gravies you could make in the Indian cuisine.

 Like channa masala, rajma is eminently suited to party time bulk preparation.
 You just need to plan ahead and give it enough cooking time.
 Also like channa masala, it tastes better the next day!